JaminHLO/Portfolio/README.md

 The site is accessable here: <https://jaminhlo.github.io/Portfolio/>

-Screenshot of Menu section of website:
+Screenshot of Navigation Bar and Intro of Website as seen on Chrome Browser:
 ![nav bar and intro of my portfolio website](assets/images/port_ss01.jpg)

-Screenshot of Services section of website:
+Screenshot of website as viewed from a simulated Samsung Galaxy S8+:
 ![website as viewed from a Samsung Galaxy S8+](assets/images/port_ss02.jpg)

 ## Credits